DR REBECCA LOUISE-CLARKE

 Fiona is an award-winning blues & roots guitarist, songwriter & vocalist.

 She is the only Australian musician ever to be recognised in the American Blues Foundation (Memphis) ‘Blues Music Awards’, with 8 nominations, including 2019 ’Traditional Female Artist of the Year’.
-Performances featuring guitars, vocals and unique cigarbox instruments.
-An international recording artist and touring musician, Fiona has been described as:
+Her performances feature guitars, vocals and unique cigar-box instruments.
+As an international recording artist and touring musician, Fiona has been described as:

 ”...one of the world’s best fingerpicking blues guitarists...”
 (The Guardian, Australia).